 - Write your own vows -- after all, there are no rules here!

-- Add some music -- again, it's all up to you
+- Add a live Hawaiian musician -- again, it's all up to you

 - Invite only the people who you really want to include